molokatanPrivate/advanced-item-crafting/README.md

 You will find out when looking into the language file, that this plugin barely uses translations.
 One of the reasons is, that it reuses translations from Epic Loot and Item Perks.
 If you search for mod descriptions or mod names, please check out the language files of those plugins.

+## Troubleshooting
+This plugin will not work without Epic Loot or Item Perks.
+One of these plugins has to be installed on the server.

+If you find issues during item generation processes, payments and views, its most likely caused by this plugin.
+Any functionality of buff effects remain part of the original plugin.

+If there is a Buff missing, you can simply check out the code and add it to the enums.
+And then contact me? ;)